iot-home-control/frontend/README.md

 See details for Home Control firmware in its documentation, and for Shelly devices in [their documentation](https://shelly-api-docs.shelly.cloud/).

 ## Licensing
-While the Home Control frontend itself is licensed under the [GNU AGPL 3](LICENSE) it uses the following 3rd party libraries/files which have different licenses:
+While the Home Control frontend itself is licensed under the [GNU AGPL 3](LICENSE) this repository also contains the following 3rd party libraries/files which have different licenses:
 - `css/tooltip.css`, `js/tooltip.js`: MIT License, Copyright (c) 2016 Arshad Khan
 - `img/feather-sprite.svg`: MIT License, Copyright (c) 2013-2017 Cole Bemis
 - `img/logo.svg`, and rasterized version of it in the same folder: CC BY-SA 4.0, Hinrikus Wolf